Sending Messages Ahead

 August Thalman and his beautiful wife rotated out and a new guy, fresh out of seminary, took over.
 He was devoted to our congregation, of course.
 However, he was not as charismatic as Reverend Thalman.
 His wife was ordinary.
 Good people, but not from around here and didn’t understand the depth of their roles in our tight communities.
 Great sermons, hardworking, always involved, but sorta perfunctory.
 Not so sure I wanted to be like him.

 As I headed toward ninth and tenth grade, I became more and more bonded with a couple of male friends, neither of whom were brought up in a church as I was.
 Ike and Robert were respectful and they accepted we were a Christian nation; however, without specific introduction, indoctrination and mentoring, Jesus cannot be known as our Savior.
-I found myself in retrospect losing the religious zeal inspired by Reverend Thalman and spending more time in high school sports, hunting, fishing, playing with my dogs, riding bicycles.
+I found myself losing the religious zeal inspired by Reverend Thalman and spending more time in high school sports, hunting, fishing, playing with my dogs and riding bicycles.

 I did continue to enjoy the music of the church and loved the singing parts of the services.
 As did everyone in our circles.
 Mother Anne once played the piano for a service.
 She became so nervous that she messed up and never went back to church again.
 (There were a lot of musicians on the Browning side.
 K. Z. was an accomplished banjo player.)